direct-phonology/jdsw/docs/pipeline.md

 - Train a spaCy model on the annotated data and add a `spancat` component to the pipeline (step **4**).
 ### Questions
 - What kinds of spans are we interested in?
 How should we label them?
+---> GDR: the ones you have listed in [assets/span_labels.txt] seem like a good start; we could test that out on a sample, and see how much is not covered by this.